JRCSTU/wltp/README.rst

     Downscaling
         Reduction of the top-velocity of the original drive trace to be followed, to ensure that the vehicle is not driven in an unduly high proportion of "full throttle".

+    JSON-schema
+        The `JSON schema <http://json-schema.org/>`_ is an `IETF draft <http://tools.ietf.org/html/draft-zyp-json-schema-03>`_ that provides a *contract* for what JSON-data is required for a given application and how to interact with it.
+JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

+        You can learn more about it from `excellent guide <http://spacetelescope.github.io/understanding-json-schema/>`_, and/or experiment with this `on-line validator <http://www.jsonschema.net/>`_.

+    JSON-pointer
+        JSON Pointer(:rfc:`6901`) defines a string syntax for identifying a specific value within a JavaScript Object Notation (JSON) document.
+It aims to serve the same purpose as *XPath* from the XML world, but it is much simpler.

 .. _begin_replacements: